Rushikesh1899/Work-Todo-App/README.md

 # Step 1
   First thing is to Enter your work todo into Input box(What do you have planned today??) and click on the plus button then your first task is added.
+There is Limit till 28 Character only.

 # Step 2
   Once your task is added then there is Do button if you have to do that task then click on that button